 Finally, Tanya looks to her email list for inspiration, which really started to take off when she created her first sequence – an air fryer email course (an idea she got from a podcast).
 She pays special attention to which emails get the most opens, clicks, and replies.

 To date her email list is an intentionally dedicated group of 9,000 food lovers and growing.
 Unlike most email lists (and conventional advice), joining Tanya’s isn’t that easy to find on first glance – and that’s on purpose.
-While most opt-ins are within or at the end of relevant blog content, Tanya wants a more invested reader.
+Most opt-ins are within or at the end of relevant blog content; Tanya wants a more invested reader.

 For now, she likes knowing that the people she’s writing to on her list have actually read at least one full blog post.
 She loves knowing that she’s only writing to people who actually like her content and want to hear from her.